GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - An open mind and some knowledge of number systems, hopefully binary, will help understand the displayed values
 - Possibly of good use to those who deal with Programmable Logic Controllers (PLC) and students
 - Note about float parser: if it encounters an invalid character, as per standard number rules, then it will stop and complete parsing of the string as a valid number which was present up to that point (ex. if you would enter `-75-88.5` under Float32 then it will be parsed as `-75`)
+- Integer representation of the floating-point values might be inaccurate due to precision

 Number Type Converter
 ![Number Type Converter](images/Number%20Type%20Converter.png?raw=true)